Olajide Adebayo

-Olajide Adebayo is an Anglican bishop in Nigeria; he is Bishop of Igbomina-West, one of eight in the Anglican Province of Kwara, itself one of 14 within the Church of Nigeria.
+Olajide Adebayo (born October 27, 1958) is an Anglican bishop in Nigeria; he is Bishop of Igbomina-West, one of eight in the Anglican Province of Kwara, itself one of 14 within the Church of Nigeria.
 He presents a radio show, "Hymns of Praise".

+Early life and education

+Adebayo was born in Ado-Ekiti, Ekiti State, He holds an LL.B (Hons) in Law from Lagos State University and was called to the Nigerian Bar in 2006.
+He also holds a Master of Arts in Peace and Conflict Studies from the University of Ibadan.